hakdogan/RxJavaWorkshop/README.md

 # Rx Java Workshop

-This repository has some use cases related to `Rx Java` and three missions for the workshop.
+This repository has some use cases related to `RxJava` and four missions for the workshop.

 `FactoryMethods` module has factory methods that are commonly used for creating Observable.